Autumn Pine Work

 After work

-And a side by side before/after
+And a side by side before and after.